WordOps/docs.wordops.net/docs/guides/migration-from-easyengine.md

 #### Using the command `wo site update`

-The easiest way to update your site with the new WordOps configurations is to use the command :
+The easiest way to update your site with the new WordOps configurations is to use the command:

 ```bash
 wo site update site.tld <options>